AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 }
 {% endhighlight %}

-And with that, it is done!
+And just like that, it is done!
 It certainly has simplicity in its favour!
 If anything, the only issue is that some error messages are now removed from the **DOM** while the rest are hidden with styling.

-But very light weight!
+But a very light-weight solution!

 **NOTE:** In case you have not spotted the `:host` pseudo-class selector in the **CSS**, it is very important.
 If you are trying to apply component styles to projected content you **HAVE** to use this to indicate that you are planning to style